ananya923/DE-HW-2/README.md

 2. Install the **Dev Containers** extension from the Extensions tab on the left.
 3. Reopen the project in the container by clicking on the blue icon in the bottom left corner (choose the option `Remote-Containers: Reopen in Container`).
 4. All dependencies will be installed automatically, ensuring reproducibility.
 To cross-check, make sure that the newly opened environment has a devcontainer in its title.
 5. If working locally in VS Code, push all of your changes to GitHub.
-Ensure that there is a new folder called `.devcontainer` in your repository.
+A new folder called `.devcontainer` would be created in your repository.

 ## Workflow